Yu-Gi-Oh! Arc-V (manga): Antagonists

 A scientist and subordinate of EVE, Isaac originated from the same time as her and Adam whom he idolized and became their assistant.
 But Isaac harbours unrequited feelings for EVE which motivated him not to stop Adam from sacrificing himself as he wanted EVE to return his feelings.
 Stricken by guilt, Isaac does his best to help EVE in restoring Adam while treating the illness she is suffering from.
 He first appears tending to Sora's injuries following his Duel against Yuya and informs the boy of what happened while Sora was acting as a sleeper agent.
 Isaac later confronts Reiji in his space station, revealing Adam's story and then duels him, but he is defeated while learning Reiji was trying to locate their base.
-Though he attempted to hinder Reiji by destroying his station, Isaac ends up being sucked into deep space despite his opponent's attempt to save him while entering a coma.
-But upon EVE's defeat, Isaac is revitalized as he witnesses Yuya's duel with Reiji before accompanying the two duellists to confront G.O.D's creator.
+He attempted to hinder Reiji by destroying his station, but Reiji already successfully pinpoint their hideout.
+He got sucked into deep space after his defeat, but Sora managed to transport him back at the last minute and fell into coma.
+Upon EVE's defeat, Isaac is revitalized as he witnesses Yuya's duel with Reiji before accompanying the two duelists to confront G.O.D's creator.
 Isaac uses a Mirror Imagine deck that uses Pendulum Summons.